pangpu/pangpu.github.io/_pages/about.md

 Open Positions
 ======
 I am looking for self-motivated PhD students and master students.
-Please drop me an email with your CV if you are interested in cloud computing and operating system (e.g., CXL memory, DPU, Linux kernel, etc.).
+Please drop me an email with your CV if you are interested in cloud computing, operating system, and quantum computing.

 Publications
 ======